NVIDIA/bionemo-framework/docs/docs/user-guide/examples/bionemo-esm2/pretrain.md

     Distributed optimizer is enabled by default for improved memory allocation.
 Users might observe that the same micro batch size used on multi-device pretraining results in OOM on a single device.
 If additional optimization is necessary, we recommend running short benchmark on the same number of devices as in the production run.

-[^1]: In reference to Lin, Zeming, et al in the original ESM2 publication - "Evolutionary-scale prediction of atomic-level protein structure with a language model".
+[^1]: Lin, Zeming, Halil Akin, Roshan Rao, Brian Hie, Zhongkai Zhu, Wenting Lu, Nikita Smetanin, et al. “Evolutionary-Scale Prediction of Atomic-Level Protein Structure with a Language Model.”
+Science 379, no. 6637 (March 17, 2023): 1123–30. https://doi.org/10.1126/science.ade2574